mishaevtikhiev/evtikhiev.github.io/_pages/about.md

 My name is Yaroslav Golubev, I am a senior researcher in the [Machine Learning Methods in Software Engineering group](https://research.jetbrains.org/groups/ml_methods/) at [JetBrains Research](https://research.jetbrains.org/), under the supervision of [Timofey Bryksin](https://jzuken.github.io/).

+<h2>Background</h2>

+In 2018, I obtained a Bachelor's degree in Applied Physics from [ITMO University](https://en.itmo.ru/), focusing on laser technologies, and planned to become a researcher in this field.
+While there, I worked as a lab assistant, a guide in the educational museum of optics, as well as a secretary in the Foreign Students office, and also participated in the <a href="https://www.timeshighereducation.com/world-university-rankings/brics-emerging-economies-universities-summit-take-place-johannesburg">THE BRICS & Emerging Economies Universities Summit</a>
-I obtained a Bachelor's degree in Applied Physics and a Master's degree in Laser Technologies from [ITMO University](https://en.itmo.ru/), I am currently getting a Bachelor's degree in Philosophy from [Herzen University](https://en.hspu.org/) and plan to purse a PhD in Computer Science in the near future.
+as a representative of Russian students.
+Every summer, I also worked as a camp leader in summer camps.
+In 2020, I obtained a Master's degree in Laser Technologies from the same university, with a specialization in biological and medical applications.
+During the first year, I worked as an engineer in the lab and a scientific interviewer in the university's news portal.
+In 2019, I joint JetBrains, and fell in love with Data Science.
+Since 2020, I am also getting a Bachelor's degree in Philosophy from [Herzen University](https://en.hspu.org/), with a specific deep interest in Chinese and Indian philosophy.

+<h2>Research</h2>

 The overarching theme of [my studies](https://areyde.com/publications/) is mining large corpora of existing source code and analyzing them to discover various patterns and dependencies, better understand how developers write software, and create tools that can help them do it more efficiently.
 While